 There's sort of a faux-feud between Family Guy and Robot Chicken, as they represent different parts of the adult animation spectrum, but it's only played for laughs, since Seth Macfarlane frequently voice-acts (even cameos) on Robot Chicken and, well, Seth Green gets a huge chunk of his income from Family Guy.

 On the subject of Cartoon Network, there is a rivalry between the Ben 10 and Generator Rex fans, mainly because both shows were created by Man of Action.
-This rivalry is clearly evident in the late Dwayne Mc Duffie's own forum, and the recent crossover between the two shows added more fuel to the fire.
+This rivalry is clearly evident in the late Dwayne Mc Duffie's own forum, and the eventual crossover between the two shows added more fuel to the fire.

 Then Generator Rex was canceled early in 2012, and Man Of Action announced a third Ben 10Sequel Series, Ben 10: Omniverse.
 Cue Ben 10 fans happy to see them working on the show again and Generator Rex fans complaining that they'd rather see the time and money go to a fourth season of Generator Rex.